raspberrypilearning/time-to-make/en/step_6.md

-## Make the box
+## Start making

 --- task ---
-Find a small box.
-A shoe box is a good size, or simiarl size packageing.
+Find a small box to use as the base of the chooser.
+A shoe box is a good size, or similar size packaging.

-Mark the centre of the box with a pen and make a hole in the box
+Mark the centre of the box with a pen and make a hole with a sharp pencil.
 ![Image of marked point](images/box-1.png)
 --- /task ---

 --- task ---
-Unplug the motor from the driver, and tape the stepper it to the inside of the box.
+Unplug the stepper motor from the driver, and tape it inside the box.

-Poke it through the hole.
+Poke the motor shaft through the hole.
 You can see it on the outside.

 ![Image of stepper motor from the back](images/box-motor-1.png)
 ![Image of front of box with stepper motor shaft poking through](images/box-motor-2.png)